davidfestal/Ceylon-Osgi-Examples/ceylon_osgi_samples.servlets.httpservice/Readme.md

 This Ceylon module is also an OSGI bundle that provides a simple servlet, registered at startup in the standard OSGI HTTP service.

+It also shows how to explicitly define a bundle activator.

 ### How to build

 This is a pure Ceylon project that produces a single Ceylon module archive

-Simply open it in Eclipse with the [1.2.1 version of the Ceylon IDE](http://ceylon-lang.org/documentation/1.2/ide/install/)
+Simply open it in Eclipse with the [1.3 version of the Ceylon IDE](http://ceylon-lang.org/documentation/1.3/ide/install/)

 The generated Ceylon archive is produced here :